ReubenWattenhofer/folding_solids/ReadMe.txt

 		netToShape[faces, adjacentFaces, duplicates, edgeLength, filePath, verbose]

 	Parameters:
-	faces - vertices which comprise each face {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next, in clockwise order! adjacentFaces - dual of input net, where each face is a vertex whose value is its position in the faces list.
+	faces - vertices which comprise each face {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
+Winding order (clockwise vs counterclockwise) is irrelevant for every face EXCEPT THE FIRST.
+The first face is assumed to wind clockwise. adjacentFaces - dual of input net, where each face is a vertex whose value is its position in the faces list.
 Format like {{1,2}, {2,3}, {2,4},..}, where each pair is two adjacent faces duplicates - duplicate edges in graph, with endpoints in clockwise order